 It was evident from the paper trail that Oceania had made its tipping policy clear in multiple pre-cruise documents May had in her possession:

 - Her cruise contract

 - The pre-cruise documentation, which included the gratuity information directly under the map to her cabin

 - The terms and conditions of Oceania Cruises, accessible online

-Dwayne soon determined that he had no basis to ask Oceania to refund the tips.
+Dwayne soon determined that he had no basis for asking Oceania to refund the tips.
 The automatic gratuity was not a hidden feature, and there was no record of May ever asking for the refund until after she was home.
-By then the cruise line had already given the tips to the crew.
+By then, the cruise line had already given the tips to the crew.

 Dwayne broke the news to May.
 Our team would not be able to mediate her case and retrieve those gratuities.